THE HANGOVER REPORT – The freewheeling new musical adaptation of SAFETY NOT GUARANTEED meanders, but it’s a quirky delight

 Pomme Koch, Nkeki Obi-Melekwe, and Rohan Kymal in “Safety Not Guaranteed” at BAM Harvey Theater (photo by Julieta Cervantes).

 Director Lee Sunday Evans and her hard-working cast have leaned in on the material’s inherent quirkiness.
-Although Evans makes the conscious decision to go for a scrappy aesthetic — there are only a few indicative scenic elements used throughout — I couldn’t help the feeling that I was watching something that amounted to little more than a semi-staged concert (complete with terrifically rollicking onstage band).
+Although Evans makes the conscious decision to go for a scrappy aesthetic — there are only a few indicative scenic elements used throughout — at times I couldn’t help the feeling that I was watching something that amounted to little more than a semi-staged concert (complete with a terrifically rollicking onstage band).
 Nevertheless, the staging is fluid and fast-paced, and the finale is particularly well-executed.
-Of the performances, Taylor Trench is nothing less than beguiling as the unhinged recluse with an obsession for time travel.
+Of the performances, Taylor Trench is nothing less than beguiling as the unhinged but soulful recluse with an obsession for time travel.
 It has the potential to be a star-making performance for the young actor.
 Nkeki Obi-Meleweke gives a hugely likeable, sympathetic portrayal of perhaps the only competent operator — despite some questionable motives — in her journalistic crew.

 RECOMMENDED